 - Can a failure to report to a parole officer as required under Megan's Law be cured?

 - Besides complying with New Jersey requirements, what more must a person do in order to comply with federal requirements under the “Adam Walsh Child Protection and Safety Act”?

 - In view of the fact that Megan's Law has been demonstrated to be totally useless, does subjecting persons to its grotesque requiremements constitute a denial of substantive due process under the New Jersey and United States Constitutions?

 Legislators and Judges: This Next Section Is for You

 This page documents the insanity and the worthlessness of Megan's Law.
-Megan's Law serves only to enrich the legal/prison complex (and, yes, that includes the Law Offices of Allan Marain), all at the expense of society.
-It is completely counterproductive “feel-good” legislation.
+Megan's Law serves only to enrich the legal/prison complex (and, yes, that certainly includes Megan's Law lawyers), all at the expense of society.
+It is useless, counterproductive, “feel-good” legislation.
 Are there not some legislators with the courage to tell it like it is?
 And judges: Isn't it time to stop imprisoning these technical violators of a worthless law?
-Folks, after twenty-six consecutive years of failure, have we learned nothing?
+Folks, after thirty consecutive years of failure, have we learned nothing?

 When Megan's Law is ultimately repealed, the Law Offices of Allan Marain will take a financial hit.
 That's all right!
 It will free up their resources, enabling them to charge fees for matters that legitimately belong in court.

 Boldly defying conventional wisdom did much for Bernie Sanders.
 It did even more for Donald Trump.
 Had Governor Christie the vision and the courage to skillfully attack this albatross, it could have propelled even him to the White House.
 In like manner, it can immeasurably advance your own careers.
 Have your campaign managers call me: I'll show them how.
 So, if not out of concern for society, then for your own self-interests, decry this cancerous law.
 Help rid New Jersey of this legal atrocity.